QuazChick/bedrock-wiki/docs/concepts/emojis.md

 :::warning
 Modifying texture of vanilla emojis and symbols on this page are incompatible with Nintendo Switch platform!

+Emojis are not supported by Ore UI screens.
 :::

 Minecraft has a bunch of hard-coded [Private Use Unicode symbols](https://en.wikipedia.org/wiki/Private_Use_Areas) that it automatically converts to Emoji-like symbols.